red55/Red55.Mattermost.OpenId.Proxy/README.md

 ```

 The YAML configuration file could be overridden by environment variables.
-For example, you can set `APPCONFIG_OPENID_URL` to override the OpenId URL.
+For example, you can set `APPCONFIG:OPENID:URL` to override the OpenId URL.